-Whipping Post Finally Struck from Delaware Law Books as Acceptable Form of Criminal Punishment
+Whipping Post No Longer An Acceptable Form of Criminal Punishment

 Up in smoke: Laws—both good and bad—come and go.
 While the state has welcomed gay marriage, it took a while for other measures—like public lashings—to go away.